RETURN-project/helloflow/README.md

 # Will require sudo credentials
 ```

-and the resulting `.sif` file can be transferred to the remote computer.
+and the resulting `.sif` file can be transferred to the remote server.

 This is entirely equivalent to installing.